shrutjain18/EE-351-Control-Robotics-Lab/README.md

 # EE-351-Control-Robotics-Lab
-This repo contains the documentation and files regarding the projects I made with my team in control and Robotics Lab.
+This repo contains the documentation and files regarding the projects I made with my lab matesin control and Robotics Lab.

 Course Instructor: Dr. Chayan Bawal